WebFiori/docs/introduction.md

 SessionsManager::start('first-session');
 ```

-In addition to that, the developer can implement his own way for storing sessions by implementing custom storage engine using the interface `SessionStorage`.
-You can find more information about sessions managemene [here](learn/sessions-management)
+In addition to that, the developer can implement his own way for storing sessions by implementing custom storage engine using the interface [`SessionStorage`](https://webfiori.com/docs/webfiori/framework/session/SessionStorage).
+You can find more information about sessions managemene [here](learn/sessions-management).

 ### Theming